makigumo/MIPSCPU/README.md

 ### Linux

 The Linux build requires the compilation of the Hopper SDK.
+Please also refer the official [SDK Documentation](https://github.com/makigumo/HopperSDK-v4/blob/master/SDK%20Documentation.pdf).

 #### Compile SDK

-* download and extract the SDK from hopperapp.com
+* download and extract the Hopper SDK from https://hopperapp.com
     ```
     mkdir HopperSDK
     cd HopperSDK